soepchik/Seci/doc/build-remote-masternode.md

 #### System requirements

 ##### Remote:
 An Ubuntu 16.04 64bit server is recommended with at least 768MB of memory and 10GB space available when running a SeciNode.
+Note that you may need to enable a swap file/virtual memory to complete the SECI build on the remote machine.
+Example: A server w/ 1GB of memory will likely need an additional 1GB SWAP file to complete the build.

 ##### Local:
 Windows 7 64 bit or newer, or Ubuntu 16.04 64bit Desktop.